-As you can see, we have one strong, clear vision and desire for reproducing authentic Christians.
+As you can see, we have one strong, clear vision and desire to empower everyone to take their next step towards Jesus.
 We want to be a church that takes the Great Commission seriously.
 We want to be an active church in fulfilling our vision, and we have decided to do something about it.
 And no matter where you are in the process of being a disciple, we believe you have what it takes to Make 1 More disciple in Christ.

 We’re doing something at 6th and Gibbs called Make 1 More.
 So make one more what?
-Make one more authentic Christian.
+Make one more disciple.
 We all have those people in our lives that we love and care about, but for whatever reason, they haven’t made that decision to follow Christ.

 So what we are doing is simple.
-We are committing for this next year to Make 1 More authentic Christian.
+We are committing for this next year to Make 1 More disciple.
 How does it work?
 For the next year, we will commit to doing a few things for this one person.

 First, we commit to pray.